csprasad/DevLint/README.md

 DevLint is a lightweight, native macOS application designed to help developers format, lint, and correct Swift syntax effortlessly.
 The project is currently in development, aiming to provide a minimal yet efficient tool for Swift developers who want a clean, readable, and well-structured codebase.

 > [!IMPORTANT]
-> I'm actively working on new features and improvements.
+> I'm working on new features and improvements.
 > Please try it out and report any issues!
 >
 > Contributions are welcome!
 Feel free to submit PRs or open issues.